Gerringong

 Gerringong has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified six projects that could impact the area, with key ones being Sunnymede Urban Release Area, Princes Highway Gerringong Upgrade, WINIM Mixed-Use Development at 105-107 Fern Street, and 'Acacia' Apartments Gerringong.
-The following list details those most relevant.
+Six projects identified by AreaSearch are expected to impact the area significantly.
+These include Sunnymede Urban Release Area, Princes Highway Gerringong Upgrade, WINIM Mixed-Use Development at 105-107 Fern Street, and 'Acacia' Apartments Gerringong.

 Professional plan users can use the search below to filter and access additional projects.